Dviros/EDR_SinkHole/README.md

 ## Which EDR's Affected?
-1. Microsoft's Windows Defender ATP!
+1. Microsoft's Windows Defender ATP
-2. Carbon Black!
+2. Carbon Black
-3. Elastic Endpoint (Endgame)?
-4. SentinelOne - Not so much!
+3. SentinelOne - Not so much

+### To be Checked:
+1. Elastic Endpoint (Endgame)?
-5. Crowdstrike?
+2. Crowdstrike?
-6. F-Secure?
+3. F-Secure?
-7. Varonis?
+4. Varonis?
-8. CORTEX (palo alto)?
+5. CORTEX (palo alto)?
-9. CyberReason?
+6. CyberReason?
-10. Tenium?
+7. Tenium?
-11. TrendMicro?
+8. TrendMicro?
-12. McAffee ATP?
+9. McAffee ATP?

 ## Recommendations
 EDR vendors should offer their customers a list of dynamically changed telemetry gateways, ranging across the world, in order to try and communicate back in any case of network tampering.